JakubOgrodnikPL/JakubOgrodnikPL/README.md

 I develop games with Unreal Engine and C++
 ------------------------------------------

 For half a year I actively probed various fields of IT: Unreal Engine, C++, Manual Testing, JavaScript, HTML, CSS, PHP, SQL, Worpress, DaVinci, Jira, Qtest, Gimp, Java, Python, Kotlin.
-That time helped me to set the direction to making games with Unreal Engine.
+That time helped me to set the direction to make games with Unreal Engine.

 *   🌍  I'm based in Warsaw
 *   🖥️  See my portfolio at [https://jakubogrodnik.pl](http://jakubogrodnik.pl)